Olabayoji/Food-Web-App/README.md

 - Manage state logic using useReducer.
 - Pass data through the component tree without having to pass props down manually at every level by using React Context
 - Prevent reloading of an app when submitting a form using event.preventDefault()
+- Form validation and validation feedback
+- How to build custom hooks
+- How to handle loading state

 ### Continued Development